 Borgess Medical Center is nationally recognized for specialty services in cardiovascular, pulmonary, orthopedic, bariatric, and stroke, among others.

-Borgess Medical Center is nationally recognized for specialty services in cardiovascular, pulmonary, orthopedic, bariatric, stroke, rehabilitation and spine care, among others.
-Borgess is also a major referral center regionally for emergency and trauma services; a behavioral health crisis center; the Diabetes and Endocrine Center; diagnostic services & radiology; sleep medicine; women’s health; the Birthing Center; and sports medicine.
+Ascension Borgess Hospital is nationally recognized for specialty services in cardiovascular, pulmonary, orthopedic, bariatric, stroke, rehabilitation and spine care, among others.
+Ascension Borgess is also a major referral center regionally for emergency and trauma services; a behavioral health crisis center; the Diabetes and Endocrine Center; diagnostic services & radiology; sleep medicine; women’s health; the Birthing Center; and sports medicine.
 Borgess physicians offer primary care services at more than 120 locations.